deriggi/RUNorthArcPy/README.md

 infrastrucutre required for the safayi registration integration task.
 Also Python is a great way to automate common ArcGIS tasks

-### Python Lessons
+### Learning Python
-Lessons for basic Python programming and introductry ArcPy are used
+Lessons for basic Python programming and introductory ArcPy are used to help ease the learning curve.
+ArcPy has an extensive API so understanding basic Python command structures is essential for building stable and reusable software

+#### First Lessons